kyleaedwards/teensy-audio-project/README.md

 ## Todos

 #### Software
-- [ ] Explore feasibility of a stereo signal path
-- [ ] Extra modes
 - [ ] Clock/quantized input
 - [ ] CV DAC output
-- [ ] Maybe (???) refactor grain effect to use two circular buffers so it keeps recording while the other buffer is frozen during playback (see note in effect.h)
-- [ ] Customize LFO wavetables

 #### Hardware
 - [ ] Voltage regulator circuit